learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 learn whoami
 ```

-This will prompt you to set up the Learn gem.
+This will prompt you to set up the Learn gem  using a token provided on `learn.co`.

-> **Note:** When the gem asks you to go to `learn.co/your-github-username`, you
+The gem should ask you to go to `learn.co/your-github-username`.
+Paste this URL
-> must fill your username into the URL and be logged in to be able to retrieve
-> your token.
+in a new browser tab and replace `your-github-username` with your personal GitHub
+username.
+At the bottom of the page is the token you'll need.

+**Note:** At the end of this lesson is additional troubleshooting information.
+If you
+receive an error when running `learn whoami`, please try the steps listed there.

 ### Step 5 - Get a Text Editor